 Kids act up.
 If you’re so afraid of annoying someone, how do you ever leave the house?
 You’ve spent good money, you’ve come prepared, and in spite of all your best efforts, if your crying/fussing/whining child bothers someone, there’s really nothing you can do.
 Just as there’s nothing you can do if a loud/smelly/drunk/offensive person is bothering you.
 In the long run, the journey is the shortest bit of the big picture, and fortunately the most quickly forgotten.

 So please, if you love the idea of getting away with your young family, don’t let the naysayers dissuade you.
 A new parent is under a lot of pressure to begin with, and something like travel gives you the chance to escape together.
 And repeated travel at a young age creates a great young traveler.
-At not-quite-three, our daughter knows getting on a plane means going somewhere fun… but most of all means Mummy and Daddy get to stay with her for a whole week, and I love that she loves that the most.
+At not-quite-three, our daughter knew getting on a plane means going somewhere fun… but most of all means Mummy and Daddy get to stay with her for a whole week, and I love that she loved that the most.